Modeling the Lane-Change Reactions to Merging Vehicles for Highway On-Ramp Simulations: Results and Discussion

 \section{Results and Discussion}

-The overall optimization results are shown in Tables \ref{tab:MOBILopt1} and \ref{tab:BRGTopt1}.
+The overall optimization results are shown in Table \ref{tab:BRGTopt3} .
 Optimization was unable to achieve reasonable results for both lane-change and keep-straight prediction success rates, although overall prediction success rate could be achieved if the keep-straight prediction rate was high.
 It was found that lower bounds for mBRGT-D resulted in high lane-change success rates but low keep-straight success, so the upper bounds for this model were increased.
 This may be due in part to the generally small DRAC values and, to a lesser extent, small acceleration values.
 Since the goal was not to develop a lane-change prediction model, but rather to produce a simulation model that could emulate lane-change decisions and be tuned for desired behavior, evaluation shifted to the second, behavior-specific optimization approach.

-The behavior-specific optimization results are shown in Tables \ref{tab:MOBILopt2}-\ref{tab:BRGTopt3}.
+The behavior-specific optimization results are shown in Tables \ref{tab:BRGTopt4} and \ref{tab:BRGTopt5} .
 High prediction success could be reasonably achieved with both models.
 While mBRGT-D maintained high success rates for both lateral behaviors, MOBIL's performance declined for lane changes.
-As shown in Table \ref{tab:MOBILopt3}, MOBIL's politeness factor ($p$) was tuned to a negative (aggressive) value to improve the lane-change success rate. mBRGT-D's higher adaptability when compared to MOBIL can be attributed in part to the model's higher number of considered influencing factors and parameters.
+MOBIL's politeness factor ($p$) was tuned to a negative (aggressive) value to improve the lane-change success rate. mBRGT-D's higher adaptability when compared to MOBIL can be attributed in part to the model's higher number of considered influencing factors and parameters.